-- To revisit a memorized position, highlight that positon and click "Move to Position".
+- To revisit a memorized position, highlight that positon and click "Move to Position" or simply double click that position.
 Any change in X-Y or Z of a revisited position can be saved by clicking the modify button and overriding the old X-Y or Z information.

 - In addition to setting up the exposure time for each channel (see above), you may allow the microscope to "Auto Focus" in one channel (e. g.
-DIC) every "n" acquisitions to correct possible focus drift (this is generally not necessary).
+DIC) every "n" acquisitions to correct possible focus drift.
+This is generally not necessary after your samples have been settled down in VivaView for a few hours.
 Let the microscope update the new Z position for all other channels.

 Display - Default is okay for most things, for high frame rates they should be minimized to not slow down the computer

 Summary - It is an overview of the settings for your experiment